Moira Cameron

-Moira Cameron was a Yeoman Warder of the Tower of London, United Kingdom.
+Moira Cameron (born 1964) is a retired Yeoman Warder of the Tower of London, United Kingdom.
 She is the first woman to ever hold the position.
 In 2007, after a 22-year career in the British Army, Cameron became one of the 35 resident Warders in the Tower of London, commonly known as the Beefeaters.

 Originally prison guards, the Yeoman Warder's position dates back to 1485.
 It is now a largely ceremonial role, with responsibility for conducting guided tours and generally looking after public visitors to the Tower, as well as conducting certain other duties both inside and outside the Tower.

 Career

 British Army

 Cameron joined the Women's Royal Army Corps (WRAC) in June 1985 at the age of 20.
 She was trained as a Data Telegraphist with the Royal Corps of Signals before transferring to the Royal Army Pay Corps (RAPC) in 1988 to train as a Military Accountant, and in 2000 Cameron was awarded her Long Service and Good Conduct Medal.
 In 1992, WRAC and RAPC were replaced by the Adjutant General's Corps, and Cameron worked her way through the ranks in its Staff and Personnel Support Branch, completing 22 years service in the army in June 2007.
 Having seen service in England, Northern Ireland and Cyprus, Cameron ended her Army career at the rank of Warrant Officer Class 2, holding the post of Superintendent Clerk in 145 (Home Counties) Brigade in Aldershot.